octavine/montecarlo-sample/README.md

 This project utilized yfinance for ticker data and matplotlib for graphing.
 In the future I will experiment with using libraries like numpy and pandas for more advanced work but the basic tools of python worked aproprietly for a simple project such as this

+#metrics
+The cfg section in the start of the file allows users to change lookback, interval, amount of simulations, amount of ticks each montecarlo runs, and ticker

+The output shows percentage of positive outcomes, original price, average final price, average percent change, and average maximum draw down

-# future of this projct
+# future of this projct(2/3)
-1. I would like to move it out of log space because it is more useful to see actual price data rather than log returns on the final output
+1. (done)I would like to move it out of log space because it is more useful to see actual price data rather than log returns on the final output
-2. I would like to add more metrics other than average % of positive outcomes, such as average draw down, and average return
+2. (done)I would like to add more metrics other than average % of positive outcomes, such as average draw down, and average return
 3. It is possible to create an actual statistcally backed distribution rather than draw from previous returns which would likely yeild marginally better results

 # Why did I build this